ricardo-rossi/Mockable/README.md

 A
 └── B
 ```
-Then create a file names METHOD_NAME.C.json and put some JSON in it.
+Then create a file names HTTP_METHOD_NAME.C.json and put some JSON in it.
-(Replace METHOD_NAME with the corresponding GET, POST, PUT, DELETE, etc.)
+(Replace HTTP_METHOD_NAME with the corresponding GET, POST, PUT, DELETE, etc.)
 ```
 A
 └── B
-    └── METHOD_NAME.C.json
+    └── HTTP_METHOD_NAME.C.json
 ```

 ### Some Examples